sharandac/My-TTGO-Watch/README.md

 - Txt notification
 - Chat app notification
 - Weather Notification
-- Weather widget via Amazfish Weather Service
+- Weather widget via Amazfish Weather Service message

-- Step Counter (local only, Amazfish does not support sync)
+All other features on the watch side are untouched and remain the same as with Sharandac's firmware.

 DISCLAIMER: This is very much a work in progress and my coding isn't fantastic.
 I take no responsiility for any damage caused by you running this firmware.
 It shouldn't damage anyhting, but if you are concerned feel free to go through my code.
-I run this firmware myself on a TTGO T-watch 2020 v1.
+I run this firmware myself on a TTGO T-watch 2020 v1 with Amazfish 2.0.3 on SailfishOS 4.2.

 # My-TTGO-Watch